loosolab/UROPA/docs_rst/uropa-example.rst

 | …       |          |            |             |            |             |         |            |             |             |             |          |                   |               |               |           |                |       |
 +---------+----------+------------+-------------+------------+-------------+---------+------------+-------------+-------------+-------------+----------+-------------------+---------------+---------------+-----------+----------------+-------+

-**Table 6.4:** Excerpt of table AllHits with key ``feature:gene`` and ``distance:5000``.
+**Table 6.4:** Excerpt of table allhits with key ``feature:gene`` and ``distance:5000``.
 For query 0 all annotations for the feature gene are valid, in query 1 the gene has to be protein coding to be a valid annotation.

-As shown in the AllHits Table 4, there are three valid annotations for peak 10 for query 0 but only one valid annotation for query 1.
+As shown in the allhits Table 4, there are three valid annotations for peak 10 for query 0 but only one valid annotation for query 1.
 The final hit for query 0 would be the annotation for *SNHG3* with a distance of 1014 bp.
 But this might not what one is expecting from an annotation run, as the gene biotype is intronic.

 .. tip:: It is just possible to filter for values given in the attribute column.
 GTF source files can contain different attribute keys and values, so make sure the chosen values are present.